-Show your Bulldog Pride and support the GU Alumni Association with the NEW Gonzaga license plate (available to Washington State Residents Only).
-For information on where to purchase the plates, visit the Department of Licensing website.
+Show your Bulldog Pride and support the Gonzaga University (GU) Alumni Scholarship with the Gonzaga license plate (available to Washington state residents only).
+All funds received will directly impact student scholarships.
+For information on where to purchase the plates, visit the Washington State Department of Licensing website.

 Affinity License Plate Program Frequently Asked Questions

 Yes.
 After the state has been reimbursed for the cost to implement this new special plate, $28.00 of the initial and annual plate renewal fee will benefit the GU programs identified in law.

 Yes.
 DOL will issue plate(s) to any vehicle registered in your name.
 Plates are available for registered passenger vehicles, light duty pickups, trailers, motorcycles and campers.